Akshat-palia/Akshat-palia/README.md

 ###  - 🌱 I’m currently diving deep into **Data Analytics and Database Technologies**
-Focused on using data to solve real-world problems and support smarter business decisions.

 ###  - 🏅 Achievements  - 💼 Completed **3 Virtual Job Simulation Internships**: